agaveplatform/packer-ansible/README.md

-# Agave VM Creator
+# Agave VM Image Creator

 ## Overview
 This repository contains a [Packer](https://packer.io) template and [Ansible](https://ansible.io) playbook to build the default base VM image used by the Agave Platform to host its docker services.
-By default, the playbook will build an Ubuntu 16.4 image and publish it to the Indiana University Jetstream (OpenStack) cluster.
+By default, the playbook will build an Ubuntu 16.04 image and publish it to the Indiana University Jetstream (OpenStack) cluster.

 ## Requirements

-The only pre-requisite to run the VM creator is that Docker must be installed on the system where the Packer template is run.
+The only pre-requisite to run the vm image creator is that Docker must be installed on the system where the Packer template is run.

 ## Running